Random groups at density $d<3/14$ act non-trivially on a CAT(0) cube complex: Building Tiles

 \tikzstyle{decision} = [draw, rectangle, node distance = 2cm, text centered, text width = 5cm, minimum height = 2em] \tikzstyle{conditions} = [rectangle, draw, text width = 5cm, text centered, rounded corners] \tikzstyle{line} = [draw, -latex'] \tikzstyle{noarrow} = [draw] \tikzstyle{rule} = [rectangle, draw, text width = 5cm, text centered, rounded corners, minimum height = 4em] \tikzstyle{empty} = [draw = none, fill = none]

 Since this process is done $G$-equivariantly, there are finitely many $G$-orbits of $2$-cells, and potiles in $X$ have a uniformly bounded size, this process eventually terminates.

 \begin{remark} It is reasonable to worry that we may run into a situation in which two tiles in the same $G$-orbit are glued together.
 However, if $T, T'$ are tiles and $|T\cap T'| \geq \fourl$, this is impossible.
-Indeed, suppose $T' \cap gT$ contains 2-cells.
+Indeed, suppose $T' = gT$ for some $g \in G$.
 Consider the 2-complex $Y$ obtained by identifying the edges in $T\cap T'$ with their pre-image under the action of $g$.
 This complex is realized by $R$, but $\Can(Y) \geq \Can(T) + |T\cap T'| \geq \fourl|T|$, which violates Proposition \ref{IPI}.

 It is possible that if two tiles $T, T'$ have overlap $|T \cap T'|<\fourl$ that they could lie in the same $G$-orbit, but this will not be a problem. \end{remark}